AVSystem/Anjay/README.md

 **NOTE**: We strongly recommend replacing `$(hostname)` with some actual unique hostname.
 Please see the [documentation](https://avsystem.github.io/Anjay-doc/LwM2M.html#clients-and-servers) for information on preferred endpoint name formats.
 Note that with the Coiote IoT Device Management platform, you will need to enter the endpoint name into the server UI first.

 ### Detailed compilation guide

+For a detailed guide on configuring and compiling the project (including cross-compiling), see [Compiling client applications](https://AVSystem.github.io/Anjay-doc/Compiling_client_applications.html).

 First, make sure all necessary submodules are downloaded and up-to-date: